aherbrich/Word-Guru/README.rst

 `German <https://play.google.com/store/apps/details?id=com.wordgames.wordconnect.de&hl=en>`__).
 The game went pretty viral in the last months (Mai - Juli 2017) so I thought I'd might code a little "solver" for it.
 The main idea of "Word Guru" is to build words out of a set of predefined letters.
-This can get tricky when there a lot of letters given and many words to find.
+This can get tricky when there are a lot of letters given and many words to find.
 The code I've wrote needs a dictionary of words to work (longer is better).
 I've provided a set of German words that you can use as a dictionary.
 If you're looking for a set of English words you might find some